Theano Didot

 Theano Didot is a free and open-source typeface by Alexey Kryukov, released under the Open Font License (OFL) in 2007.
 It is a revival of the Didot typeface of Firmin Didot, in the Didone or modern serif genre of the early nineteenth century.

 Theano Didot is one of three fonts in the Theano family, including an old-style serif and a Didone font more suitable for body text.
 Each is released in a single weight without italic.

 About

-Theano Didot is one of three typefaces created by Alexey Kryukov.
-He states that its initial purpose was to create a typeface for Greek texts, but later on he decided to add also Cyrillic and Latin.
+Theano Didot is a typeface created by Alexey Kryukov based on historic samples.
+It originally was designed for the Greek alphabet, but he later added Cyrillic and Latin as well.

 As the Theano typefaces are released under the Open Font Licence, they may be used also for commercial purposes.